-We do love testing parenting hacks, so when we heard a mum on our team announce that a sliced brown onion appeared to stop her child from coughing at night, we wanted to investigate.
+We do love testing parenting hacks, so when Dani, a mum on our team, told us a friend had suggested a sliced brown onion would stop her child coughing at night, we told her to investigate.

 Advertisement

-"When I told a friend about my daughter's coughing, she asked: ‘Have you done the onion in the bedroom?’
+"And then a friend said, ‘Have you done the onion in the bedroom?’

-"I didn't believe her, but she was adamant that it helped her daughter who couldn’t stop coughing.
-She explained you take a regular brown skinned onion, slice it in half and put it in the bedroom with your child - near but safely out of reach.
+"I couldn't believe what she was suggesting but she was adamant that it helped her daughter who couldn’t stop coughing.
+She explained you take a regular brown onion, peel it, slice it in half and put it in the bedroom with your child – near but safely out of reach.

-"We were desperate, and willing to try anything, so we sliced an onion and stuck it under our daughter’s bed, parallel to her head.
+"Well, we were desperate, and willing to try anything at this point, so we sliced an onion and stuck it under our the head end of our daughter's bed.

-"Yes it did stink, and took a few days for the smell to go, and lots of airing the bedroom.
-But, that night, she had periods of hours between the coughing.
+"It really did stink!
+And took a few days for the smell to go –and lots of airing the bedroom.
+But, that night, she had periods of relief between the coughing.

-"She did still cough, but she also had large chunks of sleep in between, whereas the nights before the onion, she was coughing all night.
+"She did still cough but she also had large chunks of sleep in between, whereas, the nights before, she was coughing all night.

-Family GP Dr Philippa Kaye tells us: "There can be some truth to the remedies of old wives' tales or folklore, often passed down in families - but there is little scientific evidence backing up the use of either onions or garlic for coughing in babies.
+"There's no evidence it can," says our expert family GP Dr Philippa Kaye.
+"There can be some truth in old wives' tales or folklore remedies, passed down in families but there are no studies backing up the use of either onions or garlic for coughing in children.

-"Both onions and garlic have been used around the world in medications for centuries, but unfortunately there isn't evidence for a chopped onion in the room curing a cough, though it is unlikely to do any harm!
+"It's true that both onions and garlic have been used around the world in medications for centuries but, unfortunately, there isn't evidence for a chopped onion in the room curing a cough – though it is unlikely to do any harm!

 Advertisement